-- n) Member States to take necessary action to ensure that the necessary national regulatory framework be established for the compliance and enforcement of the scheme by 2020. {Regulatory framework} - 18.
-Requests the Council to promote the use of emissions units generated from programmes that meet the Emissions Unit Criteria (EUC) and would benefit projects involving developing States by the COSIA, including emissions units generated from the CDM, new market mechanisms or other programmes under the UNFCCC, and encourages States to develop aviation-related projects; {Further actions on the use of emissions units}
+- j) Member States to take necessary action to ensure that the necessary national regulatory framework be established for the compliance and enforcement of the scheme by 2020. {Regulatory framework} - 18.
+Decides that ICAO and Member States take all necessary actions in providing the capacity building and assistance and building partnerships for implementation of the COISA from 2020, including:

+- Support Differentiation

+Regarding the implementation of the MRV system,

+- a) the Council to take necessary action to expand the provision of capacity building and assistance for the preparation and implementation on Member States' action plans, in order to accommodate capacity building and assistance for implementation of the MRV system by Member States from 1 January 2018, including organization of seminars and training in all regions from 2017, and facilitation of financial support where needed; {Capacity building on MRV} - b) Member States to build partnerships among themselves to cooperate on the implementation of the MRV system; {Partnerships on MRV}

+Regarding the establishment of Registries,

-19. Requests the Council to explore further development of aviation-related methodologies for use in offsetting programmes, including mechanisms or other programmes under the UNFCCC, and encourages States to use such methodologies in taking actions to reduce aviation CO2 emissions, which could further enable the use of credits generated from the implementation of such programmes by the COSIA, without double-counting of emissions reduction; {Further actions on aviation-related methodologies }
+- c) the Council to take necessary action to expand the provision of capacity building and assistance for the preparation and implementation on Member States' action plans, in order to accommodate capacity building and assistance for establishment of registries by States, including organization of seminars and training in all regions from 2017, and facilitation of financial support where needed; {Capacity building on Registry} - d) Member States to build partnerships among themselves to cooperate on the establishment of their own registries or group registries established by groups of States, and possible pilot implementation; {Partnerships on Registry} - 19.
+Decides that the COSIA will use emissions units that meet the Emissions Unit Criteria (EUC) in paragraph 17 above, and requests the Council to promote the use of emissions units generated from programmes that meet the Emissions Unit Criteria (EUC) and would benefit projects involving developing States by the COSIA, including emissions units generated from the CDM, new market mechanisms or other programmes under the UNFCCC, and encourages States to develop domestic aviation-related projects; [Further actions on the use of emissions units] Support Differentiation - 20.
+Requests the Council to explore further development of aviation-related methodologies for use in offsetting programmes, including mechanisms or other programmes under the UNFCCC, and encourages States to use such methodologies in taking actions to reduce aviation CO2 emissions, which could further enable the use of credits generated from the implementation of such programmes by the COSIA, without double-counting of emissions reduction; {Further actions on aviation-related methodologies}